trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 For more information about smart contracts on Tezos, see [Smart contracts](/smart-contracts).

 The Unity SDK can call any deployed Tezos or Etherlink contract just like any other Tezos or EVM client can.

+- To call a Tezos smart contract, the application must be connected to a Beacon or social wallet
+- To call an Etherlink smart contract, the application must be connected to a WalletConnect contract

 ## Calling Tezos contracts